janis-commerce/client-creator/README.md

 }
 ```

-:warning: If exists any customization of the files, do not add the file to the .nyrcr and add the corresponding tests.
+:warning: If exists any customization of the files, do not add the file to the .nycrc and add the corresponding tests.

 ### Hooks
 The `APICreate` and `listeners` have a hook for post processing the client or clients created data.